Security is a must for today’s mission applications

 Automated and integrated operations bring speed to solutions.
 In our experience, we have observed siloed processes (among developers, engineers, and data scientists) that result in slow missions with too many tools, too many manual processes, and worse, lack of communication.
 All of these equal mounting technical debt.

-NT Concepts built the NEXTOps Framework to integrate development, data operations, and machine learning operations for collaboration, automation, scalability, and security.
+NT Concepts built our NEXTOps Framework to integrate development, data operations, and machine learning operations for collaboration, automation, scalability, and security.
 DevSecOps manages the complete ecosystem, baking in security to the operations, and facilitating the continuous development and delivery of agile solutions.

 Within this framework, DevSecOps integrates with the: